SITES-spectral/phenocai/README.md

 ## Acknowledgments

 This project is supported by the Swedish Infrastructure for Ecosystem Science (SITES) and uses data from the SITES Spectral thematic program.
-Special thanks to the researchers and technicians maintaining the phenocam networks at Lönnstorp and Röbäcksdalen stations.
+Special thanks to the researchers and technicians maintaining the phenocam networks at SITES Spectral stations.